-The Whistler Golf Course is a fantastic place to jog right from Whistler Village.
+The Whistler Golf Course is a fantastic trail to run right from Whistler Village.
 The beautiful and scenic Valley Trail runs around the perimeter of the course.
 This locals favourite, 4.8 kilometre running trail has some great views of Whistler and Blackcomb mountains as well as a stunning view down its length of the more distant Wedge Mountain, the highest mountain in the Garibaldi Park.
-The massive mountain opposite Whistler Mountain is Sproatt Mountain.
-On a clear day you can also spot the snowy and distant Rainbow Mountain to the right of Sproatt Mountain.
+The massive mountain opposite Whistler Mountain is Mt Sproatt.
+On a clear day you can also spot the snowy and distant Rainbow Mountain to the right of Mt Sproatt.

 Dogs are welcome on this trail and finding it from Whistler Village is very easy.
 You just want to run under the pedestrian/car underpass under the Sea to Sky Highway near the Whistler Conference Centre.

 The Whistler Golf Course is a very popular place to spot bears in Whistler from March to September.
 They are very fond of the grass and it is not unusual to spot two or even three if you keep your eyes out, on a run around the course.
 This is most likely early or late in the day.
 Bear attacks are so rare as to be insignificant in Whistler Village.
 The only real chance of having a bad encounter with a bear in Whistler Village is to run into one or somehow corner one.

 If you are not running from Whistler Village, and instead arriving by car you can park for free at the end of Lorimer Rd.
 At the dead end of Lorimer Rd you will immediately see a clear trail sign indicating which direction to go.
 Rainbow Park points one way, Meadow Park another way and Whistler Village a third way.
 You want to follow the direction for Whistler Village as it takes you to the Whistler Golf Course before the Village.